Neil H. Bander

 Neil H. Bander is an American surgeon-scientist with a clinical specialty in urological oncology and a research focus in tumor immunology.
 He is the Bernard and Josephine Chaus Professor of Urological Oncology and Director of Urological Oncology Research at Weill Cornell Medicine in New York City.
 Bander is recognized, along with Warren (Skip) D. W. Heston, as one of the two “Founding Fathers of PSMA (Prostate-Specific Membrane Antigen) Technology.”

 Early life and education

 Bander was born in Boston, Massachusetts.
 He obtained a Bachelor of Arts degree in Biology from Johns Hopkins University, where his senior research thesis led to a pre-doctoral research fellowship under Dr. Sidney Farber at the Children’s Cancer Research Foundation (now the Dana-Farber Cancer Institute) and Harvard Medical School.
 He earned his M.D. from the University of Connecticut School of Medicine.

 Medical training

-Bander completed his general surgery residency at New York University-Bellevue Medical Center, followed by a residency in urology at the University of Connecticut Medical Center.
+Bander completed his general surgery residency at New York University-Bellevue Hospital Center, followed by a residency in urology at the University of Connecticut Medical Center.
 He then undertook an NIH Immunobiology Fellowship under Lloyd J. Old at Memorial Sloan Kettering Cancer Center (MSKCC).
 Near the end of this fellowship, he was offered a clinical fellowship in urological oncology by Willet F. Whitmore, Jr., also at MSKCC.